What changes have you noticed in media buy practices?

 What, in your opinion, should be the major priorities for Marketing Directors in 2017?

 Transparency and cross-disciplinarity are the keywords.
 Without a clear and comprehensive overview of their data assets and of how their investments are performing, Marketing Directors can't make good long-term decisions.
-Choosing a DMP (Data Management Platform), setting up data-sharing agreements between advertisers or publishers (2nd party data) and selecting a specific attribution model are all illustrations of how advertisers need to reclaim their own media strategy, rather than restricting themselves to simply placing orders.
+Choosing a DMPDMPDMPs (Data Management Platforms) are platforms that centralise and aggregate all data related to a brand's campaigns and customers.Learn more (Data Management Platform), setting up data-sharing agreements between advertisers or publishers (2nd party data) and selecting a specific attributionattributionDigital attribution refers to a set of methods that aim at reconstructing the digital journey of a client that led to conversion.
+The aim of this process is to measure the efficiency of each channel that was used during a marketing campaign.
+Learn more model are all illustrations of how advertisers need to reclaim their own media strategy, rather than restricting themselves to simply placing orders.

 Whether this leads to the insourcing of the technologies or to an increase in in-house skills, these days it is vital for marketing managers to act like orchestra conductors.
 They should be supported, if necessary by trusted third parties, and leading an ambitious and measurable data strategy.
 This is the barebone around which they would coordinate the activities of media and creative agencies, who are irreplaceable partners, but whose scope of action is kept within bounds.